paladin-t/b8/docs/manual.md

 NEXT i
 ~~~~~~~~~~

 The `STEP 1` part is optional if the increment step is 1.
-The loop variable after `NEXT` is also optional if it is associated with a nearest `FOR`.
+The loop variable after `NEXT` is also optional if it is associated with a corresponding `FOR`.

 A variant form of `FOR`/`IN`/`NEXT` is used to iterate collections and other iterable structures, which will be mentioned later.